edward-JDK/edward-JDK/README.md

 - 👋 Hi, I’m @edward-JDK
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning front-end development: HTML, CSS, JavaScript.
-Also, MySQL, phpMyAdmin etc.
+- 🌱 Currently, I'm learning front-end development.
+I am studying HTML, CSS, Java, and Python.
+Also, I am interested in MySQL and phpMyAdmin.
-- 💞️ I’m looking to collaborate on "duno yet)))"
+- 💞️ I’m looking to collaborate with somebody to practice my skills.
+It could be a very simple and small project or intermediate.
 - 📫 How to reach me edward.flex.uk@gmail.com

 <!---